alan-maldonado/reactjsx-shop_server/README.md

 5)  Build your test data right in the server.js file.
 Create new endpoints as needed

 ![React Shop API](reactjs-server.png "React Shop API")

+To setup client go to the following repo [reactjsx-shop](https://github.com/alan-maldonado/reactjsx-shop)